webrecorder/browsertrix/docs/user-guide/workflow-setup.md

 ### Collection Auto-Add

-Search for and specify collections that this crawl workflow should automatically add content to as soon as crawls finish running.
-Cancelled and Failed crawls will not be automatically added to collections.
+Search for and specify [collections](../collections) that this crawl workflow should automatically add content to as soon as crawling finishes.
+Canceled and Failed crawls will not be automatically added to collections.